 The same is true with cars.
 Once, simply owning a car was a status symbol by itself.
 Eventually however, cars became ubiquitous, and owning a luxury car became the new status symbol.

 Now, thanks to leasing and loans, even this signal degraded, since people can drive around in relatively expensive cars, without being wealthy enough to own them in a responsible manner.
 This makes such a signal less reliable, and means that people have to either buy more expensive cars, or turn to other status symbols in order to demonstrate their wealth.

 The handicap principle can explain a lot of altruistic behavior, since altruism, or the willingness to care for others, serves as a signal of personal ability, which increases the prestige of the signaler in the eyes of others.

-This can be so beneficial to his social standing and to his ability to find a mate, that sometimes competitive altruism develops.
-When this happens, different members of the group will fight to show others how altruistic they are, and how much they can help others, all to improve their standing within the group hierarchy.
+This can be so beneficial to one’s social standing, that sometimes competitive altruism develops.
+When this happens, different members of the group will fight for the opportunity to show others how altruistic they are, and how much they can help others, in order to improve their standing within the group hierarchy.

 The value of understanding the handicap principle

 You can also use the handicap principle in order to interpret other people’s signals.
-If you’re not sure how honest someone is, ask yourself what cost they are incurring by signalling whatever they are signalling, and what price they will have to pay if they are being dishonest.
+If you’re unsure about how honest someone is, ask yourself what cost they are incurring by signaling whatever they are signaling, and what price they will have to pay if they are being dishonest.

 Key points to remember: